maidieho/-ISAD251-Coursework-01-CafeO/README.md

 Download the code and open the open CafeO.csproj with Microsoft Visual Studio 2019.

 ### Prerequisites
-To run this code-first application, please run the "update-datebase" command in the package manager console before running the application.
+* To run this code-first application, please run the "update-datebase" command in the package manager console before running the application.
+* Enable the auto-update of packages.

 ### Testing Accounts
 Application testing can be conducted by login with following two testing accounts: